RDA Interest Group Charter

 Name of Interest Group: Data Discovery Paradigms IG

-An emerging statement on research data is that it should be FAIR: “Findable, Accessible, Interpretable and Reusable”, have become a key theme of Open Science.
+The F.A.I.R.
+Principles, i.e. that data should be “Findable, Accessible, Interpretable and Reusable”, have become a key theme of Open Science.
 To comply with the first of these criteria, being Findable, we need a data infrastructure that supports users in discovering research data regardless of its location or the manner in which it is stored, described and exposed.
 This is a significant and growing challenge, as the number of research data repositories, and the need for cross-disciplinary data discovery, increases.
 This interest group aims to explore common elements and shared issues that those who search for data, and who build systems that enable data search, share.

 The objectives for this interest group are to provide a forum where representatives from across the spectrum of stakeholders and roles pertaining to data search can discuss issues related to improving data discovery.
-The goal is to identify concrete deliverables such as a registry of data search engines, common test datasets, usage metrics, and a collection of data search use cases and competency questions.
+The goal is to deliver guidelines and recommendations that can be adopted by data repositories, infrastructure developers, data producers and data users to improve the discovery and use of research data.

 Key questions the IG wishes to address:

 At RDAP8, we identified a long list of topics pertaining to data discovery, which were then voted by the group members to a shortlist of 10 topics.
 The top 5 of these have been selected as the key Task Forces which the group is focusing on (linked to the wiki page for each Task Force).
 Three of the Task Forces were officially closed at the RDA P11 after producing the corresponding outputs; these were: